wmbenedetto/turbine.js/README.md

 ### name

-*[OPTIONAL]* Gives your Turbine instance a unique name for logging purposes.
+*Gives your Turbine instance a unique name for logging purposes.*

 This can be useful when you have multiple Turbine instances running simultaneously (or sequentially) and you want to disambiguate the log messages from each instance.